William Cameron Menzies

-William Cameron Menzies (July 29, 1896 – March 5, 1957) was an American film production designer (a job title he invented) and art director as well as a film director and producer during a career spanning five decades.
+William Cameron Menzies (July 29, 1896 – March 5, 1957) was an American filmmaker who pioneered the discipline of production design, a job title he invented.
+His career spanned five decades, during which time he also worked as an art director, director, producer, and special effects artist.
 He began his career during the silent era, and later pioneered the use of color in film for dramatic effect.

+Over the course of his career, Menzies was nominated for six Academy Awards and won two - one for Best Art Direction, and an Honorary Oscar for his work on Gone with the Wind.
+He is considered one of the most influential figures of the Golden Age of Hollywood, described by Martin Scorsese as a “genius, [whose] influence was incalculable.”

 Early years

-Menzies was born in New Haven, Connecticut, to Scots immigrant parents, Charles A. and Helen originally from Aberfeldy, Scotland.
+Menzies was born in New Haven, Connecticut, to Scottish immigrant parents, Charles A. and Helen originally from Aberfeldy, Perth and Kinross.
 He studied at Yale and the University of Edinburgh and, after serving in the United States Army during World War I, he attended the Art Students League of New York.